Government quietly introduces $103b KiwiSaver tax

 The Government did not announce the changes, but included them in a regular tax bill.

-The only part of the bill the Government announced was the removal of Fringe Benefit Tax on public transport.
+A press release announcing the bill angled on the removal of Fringe Benefit Tax on public transport and other changes, but did not mention taxes on Kiwisaver fees.